the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-case-study-google.md

 (er-activism-case-study-google)=
 # Case study: Google Workers & Project Maven

-Tech workers have historically had low levels of unionisation for a variety of different reasons.
+Tech workers have historically had low levels of unionisation for a variety of different reasons, including comparatively high pay and status, roles that are often short-term, and a concentration in countries where union levels are low overall (for example, the US).

-Some have also been ambivalent about the potential impact of the companies and products they work for on systemic inequality and injustice across the globe.
+Workers in tech are also sometimes ambivalent about their employer's products and services.
+This is because the products and services are developed with limited consideration of their impacts on systemic inequalities and injustices.
 However, more and more people who work in the industry are speaking up and demanding that companies and organisations consider the ethics and impact of the work they do and who they do that work with.

 Google is one example of a large tech company where workers have spoken up on several different issues including internal company policy and external contracts.